Theophanes is a New-England-based blogger, traveler, writer, photographer, sculptor, and lover of cats.

-Advertising in our culture has become intrinsic to everyday life, it is so fiercely ingrained in everything we see and do that I don’t think anyone can go anywhere populated and avoid advertisement for a day.
+Advertising in our culture has become intrinsic to everyday life; it is so fiercely ingrained in everything we see and do that I don’t think anyone can go anywhere populated and avoid advertisement for a day.
 Hell, I’m not even sure this is possible for an hour.
-The only places I can think of to get away from it as is hiking deep into the woods or up a mountain, or perhaps visiting some tiny village in a third world country.
+The only places I can think of to get away from it is hiking deep into the woods or up a mountain, or perhaps visiting some tiny village in a third-world country.
 How did this all start?
 Where is it going?

 Prior to the 1950s, advertising to children was a fairly unheard of concept.
 Yes, there were advertisements in the Sear’s Catalog for children’s clothes and toys, and some of the boxes that children’s products came in were slightly more colorful than other adult product boxes, but this was the extent of it.
 A child could happily grow up, never knowing that other children might be playing with store-bought toys.
 Then, of course, the TV craze began.

 When TV started becoming popular in the home, it wasn’t long before someone realized that the little magic boxes could be used to entertain children.
 Shows dedicated entirely to the entertainment of children started to pop up, and they were hugely popular.
 Just think about Howdy Doody.
 Even people who were born long after this creepy little puppet was popular can still see his terrifying freckled face in their head.
 That on its own is pretty bad, but then there were the commercials.
 What sort of commercials do you put between the breaks in a children’s show?

 Plastic had just recently been brought into popular use, and now toymakers could make cheap inferior factory-manufactured toys for the masses.
 They latched onto the new media and started to give everything a new jingle, usually written in contests by bored housewives.
 Soon everyone loved a slinky and had their own Rock Em’ Sock Em’ Robots.
 Then there were the food advertisements.